2011 - 2021, Selected Case Studies: 15 Projects / Press

 Skin is unique, but skincare retail is one size fits all, so we started with one question: How can we use emerging technologies to create a store that truly adjusts to individuals?
 Using facial recognition, computer vision, machine learning and sensor technology, we created a revolutionary and highly personalized destination for a new and tech-savvy generation of shoppers.
 Visitors could create a custom art piece based on real-time facial expression; use a proprietary skin scan that analyzed both visible and invisible issues—without anything touching their skin; and experience custom skincare advice and product recommendations, unlocked using crowd facial recognition technology.

-Beyond the personalized content, the Smart Store also announced an upcoming beta product—a Smart Bottle with embedded sensors to track daily product usage that employs a digital advisor to guide the product experience. - Excerpt from a text by Huge Inc., published on frameweb.com, October 16, 2018
+Beyond the personalized content, the Smart Store also announced an upcoming beta product—a Smart Bottle with embedded sensors to track daily product usage that employs a digital advisor to guide the product experience.
+Using 39 hidden cameras, 48 computers, 3.2km of cabling, all discreetly placed, the Future X Smart Store broke boundaries for retail.
+Maybe Wired Japan said it best: SK-II's Smart Store will be a ‘platform’ that redesigns the relationship between human and skin care. - Edited, excerpt from a text by Huge Inc., frameweb.com, October 16, 2018

-Natalie Cheng, Freelance Creative Director, Huge Inc., Brooklyn
+Natalie Cheng: Freelance Creative Director, 3D / Industrial Design, Huge Inc.,

-Role: 3D Design for AI / VR Enabled Pop-Up Store, Construction Documents
+Role: 3D Design for AI / VR Enabled Pop-Up Store.
+Concept Design Support,

-2011 - 2012 ‘Shop-in-Shop’ Concept : The fixtures are made of pipe rail fittings which can be configued in various different ways.
-In lieu of solid wall partitions, a woven mesh screen separates the different merchandise zones within this raw concrete shell.
-The mesh screens create a moire effect, and a sense of drama and mystery as one circulates through the space, along with a unique Storefront presence.
+2011 - 2012 ‘Shop-in-Shop’ Concept : The fixtures consist of modular pipe rail fittings which can be configued in various different ways.
+In lieu of solid wall partitions, lightweight woven mesh screens separate the different merchandise zones within this raw concrete shell.
+In addition to a unique Storefront presence, the mesh screens create a moire effect, and a sense of drama and mystery as the visitor circulates through the space.

-2019 - 2020 ‘Shop-in-Shop’ Concept: Corrugated mesh panels form a neutral backdrop for display, while the bright floorcovering contrasts with the merchandise.
-A new lower case backlit logo appears at the center of the shop.
-Custom seating designed by Jumbo NYC was specified.
-Despite the temporary business challenges incurred by the Pandemic, several installations in the Asian Market were successfully completed in 2020.
+2019 - 2020 ‘Shop-in-Shop’ Concept: White corrugated metal panels form a neutral display backdrop, and the bright carpet flooring contrasts with the merchandise.
+Full height mirrors expand the spatial perspective.
+A brand logo is centered on the central back wall above the tiered shoe + accessories display.
+Custom seating by Jumbo NYC was specified.
+Despite the temporary business challenges incurred by the Pandemic, several installations in the Asian Market were successfully completed in 2020 and 2021.

 04 / Nike House of Movement, 2020